Climate and Average Weather Year Round in Boulder Colorado, United States

-The clearer part of the year in Boulder begins around June 2 and lasts for 5.0 months, ending around November 1.
-On September 12, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 74% of the time, and overcast or mostly cloudy 26% of the time.
+The clearer part of the year in Boulder begins around June 3 and lasts for 5.0 months, ending around November 2.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Boulder varies throughout the year.

-The wetter season lasts 5.2 months, from March 27 to September 2, with a greater than 19% chance of a given day being a wet day.
+The wetter season lasts 5.2 months, from March 28 to September 3, with a greater than 19% chance of a given day being a wet day.
 The month with the most wet days in Boulder is May, with an average of 8.5 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Boulder changes throughout the year.

 Rain alone is the most common for 9.3 months, from February 18 to November 28.
 The month with the most days of rain alone in Boulder is July, with an average of 8.2 days.

-Snow alone is the most common for 2.7 months, from November 27 to February 18.
+Snow alone is the most common for 2.7 months, from November 28 to February 18.
 The month with the most days of snow alone in Boulder is December, with an average of 1.4 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Boulder experiences some seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 8.0 months, from March 4 to November 4, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around May 14, with an average total accumulation of 1.9 inches.
+The rainy period of the year lasts for 8.0 months, from March 5 to November 5, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Boulder is May, with an average rainfall of 1.9 inches.

-The rainless period of the year lasts for 4.0 months, from November 4 to March 4.
-The least rain falls around December 26, with an average total accumulation of 0.1 inches.
+The rainless period of the year lasts for 4.0 months, from November 5 to March 5.
+The month with the least rain in Boulder is January, with an average rainfall of 0.1 inches.

-The snowy period of the year lasts for 6.7 months, from October 9 to May 1, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 20, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 6.7 months, from October 10 to May 2, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Boulder is December, with an average snowfall of 2.8 inches.

-The snowless period of the year lasts for 5.3 months, from May 1 to October 9.
-The least snow falls around July 18, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 5.3 months, from May 2 to October 10.
+The least snow falls around July 19, with an average total accumulation of 0.0 inches.